ianlintner/forum/docs/event_system/README.md

 # Run a debate with specific logging level
 python -m src.roman_senate.cli play --log-level DEBUG

+# Run a simulation with custom log file
+python -m src.roman_senate.cli simulate --log-file my_simulation.log
 ```

 For more detailed usage instructions, see the [User Guide](user_guide.md).

+## Recent Enhancements

+The event system has recently undergone several major enhancements:

+1. **CLI Import Fix**: Resolved relative import issues in cli.py, ensuring the system works correctly when run from different contexts.

+2. **Comprehensive Logging System**: Added robust file and console logging with configuration options:
+   - Configurable log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)
+   - Timestamped log files
+   - Console output with color-coded messages
+   - Command-line options for customization

+3. **Event-Driven Architecture**: Implemented a publisher-subscriber system enabling senators to react dynamically:
+   - Central EventBus for event distribution
+   - Event prioritization based on senator rank
+   - Memory of events and reactions
+   - Relationship tracking based on interactions

+4. **Testing Framework**: Created comprehensive tests for the new event system:
+   - Unit tests for individual components
+   - Integration tests for component interactions
+   - Scenario tests for realistic use cases
+   - Mock LLM provider for testing without API calls

+For a quick introduction to the system, see the [Quick Start Guide](quick_start.md).